camunda/camunda-docs/docs/product-manuals/operate/deployment/install-and-start.md

 id: install-and-start
 title: Install and start Operate
 ---

+Let's get started with Operate with these simple installation steps.

 ## Running via Docker (local development)

 You can use the Docker image `camunda/operate:latest` to run Operate as container.